romgrk/node-gtk/README.md

 A work in progress to bring Gtk+ usable directly from nodejs so that the environemnt would be more udated and supported than the one available via [GJS](https://wiki.gnome.org/action/show/Projects/Gjs).
 It uses the GObject Introspection library (as PyGObject, for example), so any gobject-introspectable library is supported.

-Please note this project is currently in _alpha_ state and is being developped.
+Please note this project is currently in _beta_ state and is being developped.
 Any contributors willing to help will be welcomed.